 Universal Access, a nationally recognized program that the community of Galveston created, provides education and career training opportunities for Galveston citizens regardless of income.
 The Universal Access commitment encourages and inspires Galveston students to complete their education and improve their quality of life in Galveston.
 Since Fall 2001 every local high school, GED and home schooled graduate has been eligible to apply for assistance with tuition and fees through the Universal Access program at Galveston College.

 Universal Access, a nationally recognized program that the community of Galveston created, provides education and career training opportunities for Galveston citizens regardless of income.
 The Universal Access commitment encourages and inspires Galveston students to complete their education and improve their quality of life in Galveston.
-Since Fall 2001 every local high school, GED and home schooled graduate has been eligible to apply for free tuition and fees through the Universal Access program at Galveston College.
+Since Fall 2001 every local high school, GED and home schooled graduate has been eligible to apply for free tuition through the Universal Access program at Galveston College.
 A one time book stipend of $200 is awarded to eligible students.

 Galveston College has enjoyed various partnerships with individuals, businesses, industries and organizations that have helped to support and employ its students.
 The President’s Partners Fund was established to allow the College’s Chief Executive Officer to interact with different groups on a local, state, and national level to further the mission of Galveston College.
 President’s Partners Fund contributors of $100 or more will be extended an invitation twice annually to join the President in a culinary and conversational experience.

 The Galveston College Foundation holds all the College’s scholarship funds and provides for student awards on an annual basis.
 Named scholarships can be created as endowed funds through a $10,000 gift, and smaller amounts can be donated to unrestricted scholarships.
 Funding scholarships is a long-term commitment with positive implications for Galveston and its citizens.